Alibaba Group (NYSE:BABA) Price Target Cut to $280.00

-Alibaba Group (NYSE:BABA) had its price objective dropped by research analysts at Mizuho from $285.00 to $280.00 in a research note issued on Wednesday, The Fly reports.
-The firm currently has a “buy” rating on the specialty retailer’s stock.
-Mizuho’s target price indicates a potential upside of 40.51% from the stock’s current price.
+Alibaba Group (NYSE:BABA) had its target price trimmed by CLSA from $300.00 to $280.00 in a research report sent to investors on Wednesday morning, The Fly reports.
+The firm currently has a buy rating on the specialty retailer’s stock.

-Other research analysts also recently issued reports about the company.
-Robert W. Baird dropped their price target on Alibaba Group from $285.00 to $270.00 and set an “outperform” rating on the stock in a research report on Friday, May 14th.
-Needham & Company LLC began coverage on Alibaba Group in a research report on Wednesday, July 7th.
-They set a “buy” rating and a $330.00 price objective on the stock.
-Stifel Nicolaus lowered their price objective on Alibaba Group from $305.00 to $290.00 and set a “buy” rating on the stock in a research report on Wednesday, May 12th.
-UBS Group reaffirmed a “buy” rating and issued a $280.00 price target on shares of Alibaba Group in a research note on Wednesday, July 7th.
-Finally, decreased their price target on Alibaba Group from $338.00 to $306.00 and set a “buy” rating on the stock in a research note on Friday, May 14th.
-Two equities research analysts have rated the stock with a sell rating, one has issued a hold rating, twenty-seven have given a buy rating and one has given a strong buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average target price of $301.81.
+A number of other equities analysts also recently issued reports on the company.
+Stifel Nicolaus lowered their price target on Alibaba Group from $305.00 to $290.00 and set a buy rating for the company in a report on Wednesday, May 12th.
+Needham & Company LLC began coverage on Alibaba Group in a report on Wednesday, July 7th.
+They issued a buy rating and a $330.00 price target for the company. lowered their price target on Alibaba Group from $338.00 to $306.00 and set a buy rating for the company in a report on Friday, May 14th.
+KeyCorp lowered their price target on Alibaba Group from $275.00 to $270.00 and set an overweight rating for the company in a report on Wednesday, July 7th.
+Finally, DZ Bank downgraded Alibaba Group from a buy rating to a sell rating and set a $192.00 price objective for the company. in a report on Tuesday, July 27th.
+Two research analysts have rated the stock with a sell rating, one has given a hold rating, twenty-seven have given a buy rating and one has issued a strong buy rating to the stock.
+The stock has an average rating of Buy and a consensus target price of $301.81.

 Alibaba Group Holding Ltd. engages in providing online and mobile marketplaces in retail and wholesale trade.
 It operates through the following business segments: Core Commerce; Cloud Computing; Digital Media and Entertainment; and Innovation Initiatives and Others.
 The Core Commerce segment comprises of platforms operating in retail and wholesale.